 Individuals

 Beneficiaries: All persons receiving services and/or assistance from Youth Challenge International, or through its funded programs.
-Persons under this category include members of targeted populations including vulnerable individuals, as well as members of the host communities.
-This definition precludes Employees, Volunteers and other Related Personnel.
+This definition precludes Employees, Volunteers and other related Personnel.

 Child: A person under the age of 18, regardless of the age of majority or age of consent locally.

-Implementing Partners: Entities or organizations that operate at local or national level, to provide services or deliver development assistance programs under the umbrella of YCI programs.
+Implementing Partners: Entities or organizations that operate at the local or national level, to provide services or deliver development assistance programs under the umbrella of YCI programs.
 All those employed by an implementing partner and involved in delivering activities under YCI programs are also considered development workers.

 Investigator: A person who is authorized and responsible to conduct an investigation.